Sheedy21/casa0018/Assessment/Reports/README.md

 *probably ~200 words and a diagram is usually good to convey your design!*

 ## Data

-Describe what data sources you have used and any cleaning, wrangling or organising you have done.
+Tha data use on this project was downloaded from Google images using the Image Downloader extension Describe what data sources you have used and any cleaning, wrangling or organising you have done.
 Including some examples of the data helps others understand what you have been working with.

 *probably ~200 words and images of what the data 'looks like' are good!*